JustinMarotta/atla_nlp/README.md

-atla
+Avatar: The Last Airbender NLP Experiments
 ==============================

+1. Perform web scraping, tokenization and preprocessing from scratch

+2. Implement sentiment analysis to gain insights into the show's storytelling from a psychological perspective

-Implement sentiment analysis first using VADER and then transformer architecture -perform tokenization and preprocessing from scratch -finetune existing transformer architecture on processed transcripts from Avatar: The Last Airbender -showcase how each character's sentiment/emotion changes over the course of the show (Aang, Katara, Sokka, Toph, Zuko, Iroh) -showcase how to use the model to predict sentiment on unseen data -gain insights into the show's storytelling from a psychological perspective
+    -Showcase how each character's sentiment/emotion changes over the course of the show (Aang, Katara, Sokka, Toph, Zuko, Iroh)

+3. Leverage Latent Dirichlet Allocation (LDA) for topic modeling to identify most similar episodes

+4. Predict character spoken dialogue using Word2Vec and Neural Network architecture

+Future:

+-Finetune LSTM & transformer architectures on processed transcripts for dialogue prediction

+-Compare dialogue prediction with and without sentiment and learned topics as features

 Project Organization
 ------------